finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Network effect or demand-side economies of scale
 - Use of engineering economics in dealing with finances

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Summarize the rationale for antimonopoly efforts.
 [Familiarity]
     2. Identify several ways in which the information technology industry is affected by shortages in the labor supply.
 [Familiarity]
     3. Identify the evolution of pricing strategies for computing goods and services.
 [Familiarity]
     4. Discuss the benefits, the drawbacks and the implications of off-shoring and outsourcing.
 [Familiarity]
     5. Investigate and defend ways to address limitations on access to computing.
 [Usage]
     6. Describe the economic benefits of network effects.
 [Familiarity]

 ## SP/Security Policies, Laws and Computer Crimes

 While security policies, laws and computer crimes are important subjects, it is essential they are viewed with the foundation of other Social and Professional knowledge units, such as Intellectual Property, Privacy and Civil Liberties, Social Context, and Professional Ethics.
 Computers and the Internet, perhaps more than any other technology, have transformed society over the past 75 years.
 At the same time, they have contributed to unprecedented threats to privacy; whole new categories of crime and anti-social behavior; major disruptions to organizations; and the large-scale concentration of risk into information systems.
 See cross-referencing with the Human-Computer Interaction (HCI) and Information Assurance and Security (IAS) Knowledge Areas.

-**Topics**:

 - Examples of computer crimes and legal redress for computer criminals (cross-reference IAS/Digital Forensics/rules of evidence)